mdda/mdda.github.io/_posts/OSS/2014-10-19-pygtk-for-virtualenv.md

 A previous post explained how to set up a Python virtualenv with a great tool suite : IPython, NumPy, SciPy, Theano, PyLearn2 and matplotlib.
 However, when 'systematising' an application out of IPython research it's helpful to have a working matplotlib outside of IPython.

-The following assumes you've set up a virtualenv for Python already, and are 'in' it.
+The following assumes you've set up a virtualenv for Python already.

 It's a little bit of a hack, since it relies on the system-wide installation of ```PyGtk``` : Doing it truely within a virtualmin proved extremely tricky (ditto for ```Tkinter```).

-### First steps - undo the current matplotlib
+### Update the current virtualenv with ```--system-site-packages```

-If you haven't installed matplotlib yet, then skip this step.

-First, update the system so that the basics are there :
+If you're currently 'in' the virtualenv, leave it :

 {% highlight bash %}
-sudo yum install python-virtualenv
+deactivate
 {% endhighlight %}

-### First steps (RPMs)

-First, update the system so that the basics are there :
+This update is a bit naughty - but it appears to leave currently installed extra modules alone (and then enters the virtualenv) :

 {% highlight bash %}
-sudo yum install python-virtualenv
-{% endhighlight %}

-### Install interop and numerical RPMs

-For 'pylearn2' and 'ipython notebook' :

-{% highlight bash %}
-sudo yum install libyaml-devel zeromq-devel
-{% endhighlight %}

-For SciPy :

-{% highlight bash %}
-sudo yum install openblas-devel atlas-devel gcc-gfortran
-{% endhighlight %}

-Later, I'll be experimenting with ```OpenCL``` - and hope that Theano will be able to make use of ```CLBLAS```, etc.  (Fingers-crossed).

-### VirtualEnv setup

-{% highlight bash %}
-virtualenv env
+virtualenv env --system-site-packages
 . env/bin/activate
 {% endhighlight %}

-Python environment installation within the ```virtualenv```, with bleeding-edge Theano and PyLearn2 :
+### Uninstall the current matplotlib

+If you haven't installed matplotlib yet, then skip this step.

+Remove the current ```matplotlib```, while in the correct ```(env) $``` :

 {% highlight bash %}
-pip install cython numpy

-# This directory chosen as 'neutral'
-cd env

-  git clone git://github.com/Theano/Theano.git
-  cd Theano
-    # By setting up 'develop', this directory becomes live in-place
-    python setup.py develop
-  cd ..

-  git clone git://github.com/lisa-lab/pylearn2.git
-  cd pylearn2
-    # By setting up 'develop', this directory becomes live in-place
-    python setup.py develop
-  cd ..

-cd ..
+pip uninstall matplotlib
 {% endhighlight %}

-### IPython notebook installation

-Python environment installation within the ```virtualenv``` (apparently ```ipython``` installation on its own doesn't pull in the dependencies) :
+### Install system-wide RPMs

 {% highlight bash %}
-pip install ipython pyzmq jinja2 tornado matplotlib
+sudo yum install pygtk2 pygtk2-devel
 {% endhighlight %}

-### IPython notebook running
+### Redo the matplotlib setup

+Early on in the installation, there will be a read-out of the currently detected modules available - it should now include all the Gtk options.

 {% highlight bash %}
-ipython notebook
-# and open a browser to http://localhost:8888/
+pip install matplotlib
 {% endhighlight %}

-The 'magic' required to enable inline plotting by ```matplotlib``` with the IPython notebook is :
+### Check installation in the REPL

+Make sure you're in the right virtualenv, and then enter the Python REPL  :

-{% highlight bash %}
+{% highlight python %}
-%matplotlib inline
+>>>
 {% endhighlight %}

 Have fun!